Monastic community of Mount Athos: Contemporary times

 After the dissolution of the Yugoslav Communist regime and Socialist Yugoslavia many presidents and prime ministers of Serbia visited Mount Athos.

-A 2003 resolution of the European Parliament requested the lifting of the ban for violating "the universally recognised principle of gender equality".
+A 2003 resolution of the European Parliament requested the lifting of the ban on women and girls for violating "the universally recognised principle of gender equality".

 On 26 May 2008, five Moldovans illegally entered Greece by way of Turkey, ending up in the monastic community.
 Four of these migrants were women.
 The monks forgave them for trespassing and informed them that the area was forbidden to females.